nesibecetin/ReCapProject/README.md

-# **Introduction**
+# **ReCapProject** - Rent A Car Project
 ---
+## **Introduction**
+---
-It is a car rental project consisting of Entities, DataAccess, Business, Core and WebAPI layers.
+A car rental project developed with C# and .Net Core Framework.
 The project was created by taking into account the layered architecture and SOLID principles.

+## **Layers**

+**Assets:** Our assets in the tables in the database have been created as objects in the project.
+It also includes DTO objects.
+**Core:** The main layer of the project is used for universal operations.
+**DataAccess:** It is the layer on which database operations are performed in the project.
+**Work:** It is the business layer of our project.
+It is the layer where various business rules, data controls, verifications and authorization controls are made.
+**WebAPI:** It is the Restful API Layer of the project.
+Used methods: Get, Post, Put, Delete